infrahq/infra/docs/reference/cli-reference.md

 ### Examples

 ```
-# Set a new one time password for a local user
+# Set a new one time password for an identity
 $ infra identities edit janedoe@example.com --password
 ```